purag/shimmy/README.md

 wget https://raw.githubusercontent.com/purag/spackle/master/spackle
 ```

-Then, source spackle in your project's entry point:
+Then, source spackle in each of your project's files:

 `main.sh`: